grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Cassandra had her eyes closed and was concentrating intently on the sounds in her headset.
 She had the mics pointed towards the _Prospect's_ hard rear starboard quarter, and the signal strength indicator gauge was nodding weakly just a bit above the pin.
 "It feels like I'm only on the edge of the signal.
 They might be directly behind us."

 "Bastian," Percy called up to him, "throttle down.
-Stop the fuckin' prop, Cassandra needs to hear what's behind us."
+Stop the fuckin' prop.
+Cassandra needs to hear what's behind us."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 A moment later the perennial resonance of the electric motors died away.
-Cassandra brought the sonar mics back to face the dead stern of the boat.
+Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
-"Absolutely Captain Percy.
+"Absolutely confirmed Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

-Percy looked at the signal strength dial and knew immediately that the contact had sneaked in under the sound of the _Gnat's_ diesel when it was running, and then a bit closer even by being dead astern of them where Cassandra couldn't hear very well over the sound of their own prop turning.
-The contact was probably far closer than Percy was comfortable with now --- maybe twenty nautical miles.
+Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat's_ diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear very well over the sound of the _Prospect's_ own prop turning.
+Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck."
 Was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
-"Definitely a contact Shakes.
+"Definitely a fuckin' contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
-Let's see if this scheme of ours works!"
+Let's see if this fucked up scheme of ours works!"

 "Abso-fucking-lutely!
 Motherfuck..."
 The end of his oath was cut off by the whining start of the _Gnat's_ diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

-Percy flipped on the red night-lighting.
-"Bastian --- don't move the boat.
-Don't trim anything or let her make any sounds."
+Percy flipped on the red night lighting.
+"Bastian --- don't move the fuckin' boat.
+Don't trim anything or let her make any fuckin' sounds at all."

-"Dead silent drift, got it Captain."
+"Dead silent crypt-drift, got it Captain."
 Said Bastian.

-Percy slid down to the sonar compartment and tapped Cassandra on the shoulder.
-"Stay on them both Cassandra.
+Percy slid down to the sonar compartment again and tapped Cassandra on the shoulder.
+"Stay on both the new contact and the _Gnat_ Cassandra.
 I'm going to wake Hemi."
 Percy disappeared down the ladder to crew quarters and returned a minute later with Hemi's big form following her up from below.
 He was still pulling on his tweed jacket and fixing his spectacles while he sat at the sonar station and put on the second headset.

 Cassandra looked at him, and pointed at the signal strength gauge and the bearing without saying anything.
 Hemi nodded while listening intently.

 After a minute, Percy broke the silence.
-"Well, Hemi... is that our creepy sub with the ram?"
+"Well, Hemi... is that our fucking creepy sub with the fuckin' ram?"

 Hemi sighed.
 "It is.
 Absolutely.
-The ram gives it a distinctive hull noise."
+The ram gives it a distinctive and entirely identifiable hull noise."

-"Fuck!"
+"Fuck me!"
 Said Percy.
-"So much for the theory that they wouldn't follow us this far into another Authority's territory."
+"So much for the theory that they wouldn't fuckin' follow us this far into another Authority's fucking territory."

-"For all we know," said Hemi, "this is their area, and they were crossing someone else's line earlier to find us."
+"For all we know," Hemi pointed out practically, "this is their area, and they were crossing someone else's line earlier to find us."

-"But," protested Percy, "that's totally fucking irrational --- we didn't have a job or plan until we got to the depot.
-We didn't know what we would be hauling, so how does it make any sense that an Authority boat would be after us when we have no job and an empty hold?"
+"But," protested Percy, "that's totally fucking irrational --- we didn't have a job or fucking plan until we got to the depot.
+We didn't know what we would fucking be hauling, so how does it make any sense that an Authority boat would be after us when we have no fucking job and an empty fucking hold?"

-"They aren't acting rationally."
+"They are not acting rationally."
 Said Hemi.
-"They are acting like they have a grudge."
+"They are acting like they have a grudge.
+Some crew pissed off by some action of the _Prospect_ in the past has come back to find us?"

 "Ah fuck.
-It doesn't fucking matter --- what matters is our current situation.
-Next order of business you two: are they following Shakes away from us."
+It doesn't fucking matter --- what matters is our current fucking situation.
+Next order of business you two: are they following Shakes the fuck away from us."

 Hemi took over the sonar directional control wheel from Cassandra and made some slight adjustments to center the signal.
-He flipped some switches to engage filters, and a moment later switched them off again.
-"You see Cassandra," he explained, "with these filters engaged I can better hear the _Gnat_ and with them disengaged it's easier to focus on the pursuing sub."
+He flipped some switches to engage filters, and a moment later turned them off again.
+"You see Cassandra," he explained pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_ and with them disengaged it is easier to focus on the pursuing sub."

 She nodded.

-After a few minutes of listening Hemi reported to Percy: "it... seems like it's working Syl.
+After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Syl.
 The sub with the ram is definitely following Shakes.
 And..."
 He paused for a moment to listen, "Shakes seems to be able to stay well ahead of them."
 He pointed to the mic directional indicator.
 "They are already 10 degrees off our course, and moving away quickly."

 "That's fucking excellent Hemi."
 Percy Said.

-"Can't they like, shoot at Shakes or something?"
+"Can't they like, shoot at Captain Shakes or something?"
 Asked Cassandra.

-"It's very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
-Though the _Gnat's_ engine is so loud that it's doubtful Shakes would hear an incoming torpedo.
-Hopefully he's smart enough to make random course changes every 5 miles or so to make aiming a torpedo more challenging..."
+"It is very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
+Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
+Hopefully he is experienced enough to make random course changes every 5 miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

-"Well keep on them."
+"Well, keep the fuck on them."
 Said Percy.
-"Let me know if anything changes, or what the final result is."
+"Let me know if anything changes, or what the final fucking result is."
 She stuck a cigarillo between her lips and started climbing the ladder to the control room.

 "OK Captain Percy."
 Said Cassandra.

 "Cassandra, keep tracking them."
 Said Hemi.
-He stood up, still wearing the sonar headset, and leaned over the navigation table.
+He stood up, still wearing the second sonar headset, and leaned over the navigation table.
 He measured the angle of the bearing to the contacts off their current position marked on the chart, and then drew a line marking Shakes and the pursuing sub's course.
-By listening carefully to what the sonar was picking up in his headset he estimated their distanced away.
+By listening carefully to what the sonar was picking up in his headset he estimated their distance from the _Prospect_.

 He and Cassandra tracked the two sound sources like this for over an hour.
 Then he stood to his full height and stretched.
 He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room to talk to Percy.

-"Shakes and the sub with the ram are far out and moving out of range.
+"Shakes and the sub with the ram are far out and moving further out of range.
 I can no longer estimate distance on the sonar."
 Said Hemi.

 "What's the end-game in this maneuver for Shakes?"
 Asked Percy.
-"He can't just run forever."
+"He can't just run for fucking forever."

 "Well, hopefully the pursuing sub realizes they are on the wrong target at a good distance away from us.
 They will likely leave off chasing Shakes and turn around to try to reacquire us here where they lost us.
 We will, of course, be long gone by then."

-"So now it's time for a course change."
+"So now it's time for us to make a fucking course change."

 "Indeed."

 "And how do we find Shakes again?
 You think you can raise him with that pigeon?"

-"I think Herschel will be just as good, if not better option than trying to get him on the radio.
-To get Shakes on the radio, we both have to be on the surface at the same time, and he has to have his diesel off.
+"I think Herschel will be a just as good, if not better, option than trying to get Shakes on the radio.
+To get him on the radio, we both have to be on the surface at the same time, and he has to have his diesel off.
 Not to mention the radio could be monitored.
-I believe Herschel is as good an option as any."
+We can let Herschel go with a message and dive immediately, and the message is extremely unlikely to be intercepted."

 "OK.
-We'll surface tonight, and you can send the pigeon out after Shakes then."
+We'll surface tonight, and you can send the fucking pigeon out after Shakes then."

 Cassandra kept listening to the sonar for another half hour, occasionally reporting that she thought she could still hear them when the conditions were favorable.
 At that point Percy decided it was time to leave, and had Bastian throttle the electric motors up to 15 knots.
 They moved off on a southerly course that Percy randomly selected to move them away from the area.